-If 2011 agri census had its way.
+If the 2011 agri census had its way.
 It would huff, puff and jostle the policy makers to have a hard look at the stressed agri scenario of India.
 That is entering from the back doors of gradual reduction in operating land holding size.
-It may sound primordial, yet the tremors are only getting closer to the feet, slowly and steadily.
+It may sound primordial.
+Yet the tremors are only getting closer to the feet, slowly and steadily.

-Let’s take a close look at some key statistics thrown up by agriculture census of 2011.
-Which are rather alarming, more for those who thrive on agriculture.
-And, considering the fact that census takes place every five years.
-What will emerge in the next could only be a heart broken anticipation coming true.
+Let’s take a close look at some of the key statistics thrown up by agriculture census of 2011.
+Which are rather alarming.
+More for those who thrive on agriculture and considering the fact that the census takes place every five years.
+What will emerge in the next one, could only be a heart broken anticipation coming true.

 LAND HOLDING PATTERN UNDER STRESS

 The total no of operational holding has increased from 129.22 million hectares (ha) in 2005-06 to 138.35 million ha in 2010-11, showing an increase of 7.06%.
 This may sound good.

 The operated area has also increased to 159.59 million ha in 2010-11 from 158.32 million ha in 2005-06.
 A marginal increase of only 0.80%.

 But the average operational size of land holding which was 1.23 ha in 2005-06 has declined to 1.15 ha in 2010-11, at an all India level.
 Which is below 3 acres on a more prevalent terminology.
 What it might be in the census of 2015-16 could be anyone’s wild guess.
 All in all, this shift will only bring about economic stress.
 That will perforce change the farming paraphernalia of an Indian farmer.
 But are we ready for it is the moot question?